tomatminceddata/FabricMonitoring/README.md

 concerns around sensitive data, some of our features might not be right for your organization, or you might only want a particular feature to be available to a specific group.
+# Beware
+If you want to rebuild this solution on one of your Microsoft Fabric capacities, read the next two paragraphs carefully.

+I can not be held responsible for any misfortune you might experience using this solution or parts of this solution (read the license document of this repo).
+Test this solution on a Fabric capacity that you use for development.
+I tried hard, but I’m only human.

+Make your assignments and add or remove risk types (adding or removing risk types requires the adaption of the dataflow).
+This is the Excel file in the Risktypes folder of this repo.
+Finally, there is a short chapter called Setup at the end of this readme, read it 😉